A CHOCOLATE MUFFIN THAT IS NOT ONLY NUTRITIOUS AND SNACK-WORTHY, BUT TASTES SO GOOD IT COULD BE DESSERT TOO!

 Flourless Chocolate Lentil Protein Muffins

-- 1 can lentils, rinsed
+- 1 can lentils, drained and rinsed (or one cup of cooked red lentils)

 - 3 large eggs